Blendify/blender-manual/blender_docs/manual/physics/rigid_body/constraints/introduction.rst

 pointing at the two selected objects.

 Also you can create *Rigid Body Constaint* on of the two constrained objects with *Rigid Body Constaint* button of the *Physics* context in the *Properties* window.
-This constraint be depend on the object location and rotation which on it created.
-Thereafterat, there are no *Empty* object created for the constraint.
+This constraint is dependent on the object location and rotation on which it was created.
+This way, there are no *Empty* object created for the constraint.
 The role of the *Empty* object is put on this object.
 The constrained object can be then set as *Passive* type for better driving the constrain.

 Additional parameters appear in the *Rigid Body Constaint* panel of the *Physics* context in the *Properties* window